configcat/docs/website/docs/advanced/proxy/overview.md

 #### Offline Mode

 The following options are specific to the SDK's offline mode.
-In offline mode, there's two ways the Proxy can get the required feature flag evaluation data for the underlying SDKs.
+In offline mode, there are two ways the Proxy can get the required feature flag evaluation data for the underlying SDKs.

 - **Polling a cache**: The Proxy can poll a cache for feature flag changes.
 It can use the same cache that an **online** Proxy instance writes. <a href="#cache">More about the cache option</a>.
 - **Watching / polling a file**: The Proxy can watch or poll for modifications in a file that contains the evaluation data of feature flags.
 For watching, the Proxy uses the <a target="blank" href="https://github.com/fsnotify/fsnotify">fsnotify</a> library.